zzzprojects/docs/entityframework.net/pages/model/ef-database-first.md

 ---
 PermaID: 1000105
 Title: Entity Framework Database First - Learn How to Use this Approach
-MetaDescription: Unlock the power of Entity Framework by understanding how the database first approach work.
+MetaDescription: Unlock the power of Entity Framework by understanding how the database first approach works.
 Learn what this approach is and how to get started.
-LastMod: 2023-02-24
+LastMod: 2025-06-17
 Tags: database-first model
 ---